curability4apish/Blocklists/README.md

 * Winshield-Aesterisk
 * Winshield

-They must block most of Windows native trackers, but must break Microsoft services and Windows updates.
+They must block most of Windows native trackers.
+They must break Microsoft services and Windows updates, but are worthy for those who value privacy more.

 For more Windows telemetry blocklists, check out those in RethinkDNS and [Hagezi's](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/domains/native.winoffice.txt) blocklist.